msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ### 2005

-<a href="https://doi.org/10.1021/ja052431t" target="_blank">**A Homochiral Porous Metal?Organic Framework for Highly Enantioselective Heterogeneous Asymmetric Catalysis**</a>\
+<a href="https://doi.org/10.1021/ja052431t" target="_blank">**A Homochiral Porous Metal–Organic Framework for Highly Enantioselective Heterogeneous Asymmetric Catalysis**</a>\
 **Lin** J. Am.
 Chem.
 Soc.
 2005, 127, 25, 8940–8941\
 (_#1, 1743 citations, 0.0 votes_)

 ![](https://pubs.acs.org/cms/10.1021/ja052431t/asset/images/medium/ja052431tn00001.gif)

 MOFs promote additions to aldehydes.
-Landmark example estalbishing the use of MOFs, to this day, for asymmetric catalysis (see, for a specific example, Phillip Milner's program on "MOFganic chemistry").
+Landmark example establishing the use of MOFs, to this day, for asymmetric catalysis (see, for a specific example, Phillip Milner's program on "MOFganic chemistry").

 <a href="https://doi.org/10.1002/anie.200500599" target="_blank">**Diphenylprolinol Silyl Ethers as Efficient Organocatalysts for the Asymmetric Michael Reaction of Aldehydes and Nitroalkenes**</a>\
 **Hayashi** ACIE 2005, 44, 4212.\